ejuju/nubio/doc/setup-ssg-caddy-debian.md

 Your website is now up and running!

-## Setup CI/CD with Github workflow
+## Setup CI/CD

-Setup a Git repo containing your `config.json` file.

-Publish the repo to your Github (with visibility: private).

-Generate a new SSH key pair: `ssh-keygen`
+On your local machine, generate a new SSH key pair: `ssh-keygen`.

 Copy the public key on the remote server (append to `authorized_keys file`):
 ```bash